comeguillier/technical_test_two_sum/README.md

-# Technical Test
+# Technical Test - Two Sum

-## Two Sum
+### Problem

 You have an array A[] of n numbers and a number x.

 Determines whether or not there exist two elements in A[] whose sum is exactly x.

-Complete the code in main.py.
+### Your answer

+The idea is to complete the code in main.py and send us your solution via mail (easy way) or create a custom branch and make a pull request (would be awesome).

-And run the test.py to check if your code is correct.
+You can run main.py to check whether you code is correct.